-Tool and Die Makers with little to no experience tend to make between $32010 and $40560 while the more experienced ones make over $61490 per year.
+Tool and Die Makers with little to no experience tend to make between $32660 and $41370 while the more experienced ones can earn over $63820 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Tool and Die Maker is to move to a higher paying state like WA.
-Right now, the highest paying states for Tool and Die Makers are WA, VT, OR, CT and NJ.
+One of the easiest ways to increase your salary as a Tool and Die Maker is to move to a higher paying state like CT.
+Right now, the highest paying states for Tool and Die Makers are CT, KS, OR, MN and OK.

-3 other factors that can increase your salary as A Tool and Die Maker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Tool and Die Maker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Tool and Die Makers what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Tool and Die Makers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Tool and Die Maker.

 |Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|